-I spent most of my summer vacations with my grandparents in Mexico until I was 19, in Luis Moya, Durango.
+I spent most of my summer vacations with my grandparents in Mexico until I was nineteen, in Luis Moya, Durango.
 I am grateful for those summers, learning and savoring my cultural heritage and native language.
 I am thankful this has enabled me to take pride in my Mexican culture; and to take pride in the fact that I am a Latino member of my team, the woman, and the nurse who talks all the time about the news concerning the prevention and treatment of cardiac defects in children.

 Nothing brings me as much joy as caring for homeless veterans.
 I especially look forward to engaging as a volunteer with homeless veterans, particularly the older ones, providing a balance to my day job that will be all moms and babies.

-I thank you for considering my application.
+Thank you for considering my application.